-The outbreak of the COVID-19 pandemic has affected services across the Council including housing management.
-Although efforts have been made to limit disruption, with essential services continuing, restrictions were put in place to minimise the spread of the virus; these impacted which services were delivered and how, with most staff working from home.
+The outbreak of the COVID-19 pandemic affected services across the Council including housing management.
+Although efforts were made to limit disruption, with essential services continuing throughout the pandemic, restrictions were put in place to minimise the spread of the virus; these impacted which services were delivered and how, with most staff working from home.
+All Government restrictions were lifted on 24th February 2022 and the impact on delivery of services in future is expected to be minimal, with the exception of potential staff and contractor absences due to isolating; although this is no longer a legal obligation it seems likely to continue in many workplaces.